microsoft/playwright/docs/src/test-api/class-test.md

 });
 ```

+## method: Test.slow#2

-Conditional slow a test with an optional description:
+Conditionally mark a test as "slow" with an optional description.
+Slow test will be given triple the default timeout.

 ```js js-flavor=js
 const { test, expect } = require('@playwright/test');